14Aparajita/PPGestimation/README.md

 ---

 ## Abstract
 Continuous blood pressure (BP) monitoring is essential for early diagnosis and management of cardiovascular diseases; however, conventional cuff-based techniques are unsuitable for long-term and wearable use.
-This repository implements an **IEEE-style research pipeline** for **cuffless blood pressure estimation** using **photoplethysmography (PPG)** signals.
-The framework integrates multi-stage signal preprocessing, extensive handcrafted feature engineering, and classical regression models enhanced through ensemble learning to estimate **SBP**, **DBP**, and **ABP**.
+This repository presents an **IEEE-style research pipeline** for **cuffless blood pressure estimation** using **photoplethysmography (PPG)** signals.
+The framework integrates multi-stage signal preprocessing, extensive handcrafted feature engineering, and classical regression models enhanced through ensemble learning to estimate **systolic blood pressure (SBP)**, **diastolic blood pressure (DBP)**, and **average blood pressure (ABP)**.

 ---